bkmo/simple-sdboot-snapshots/README.md

 1. **Snapper** creates BTRFS snapshots in `/.snapshots/`
 2. **manage-snapshot-ukis** generates signed UKIs for each snapshot (defaults to 7)
-3. **Sstemd Service* auto-refreshes UKIs after snapshot updates/deletions
+3. **Systemd Service** auto-refreshes UKIs after snapshot updates/deletions
 4. **systemd-boot** displays snapshot entries in the boot menu
 5. **Desktop notifications** alert when snapshot UKIs are created